Roberts Research Group

 Background

-The Michigan Dementia Coalition is a statewide coalition that seeks to improve quality of life for people living with dementia and their family members.
-Consisting of over 120 individuals representing over 60 organizations, the coalition has developed a comprehensive Roadmap for Creating a Dementia Capable Michigan that guides its efforts over domains including: healthcare system and provider education; supportive services; public education; ending abuse and exploitation; public health and aging; public policy; and diversity, equity, and inclusion.
+The Michigan Dementia Coalition is a statewide coalition seeking to improve the quality of life for people living with dementia and their family members.
+Consisting of over 120 individuals and representing over 60 organizations, the coalition has developed a comprehensive Roadmap for Creating a Dementia Capable Michigan that guides its efforts over domains, including healthcare system and provider education, support services, public education, ending abuse and exploitation, public health and aging, public policy, and diversity, equity, and inclusion (DEI).

 Coalition Aims